Smallibs/pilin/README.md

 ### IOConsole effect specification

-We define a effect able to read and print strings.
+We specify a user defined effect able to read and print strings.
 The resulting effect of each operation is defined using a parametric `F`.

 ```kotlin